The National Mutual Acceptance (NMA) Scheme operates in QLD, NSW, VIC, SA, WA and the ACT.

 *For Calvary Public Hospital Bruce, this process applies to the low risk projects only.

-^Each site will input into institutional PIS requirements through its site governance processes.
+^Each site will incorporate its institutional PIS requirements through its site governance processes.

 Further details of the streamlined process are contained in the institutional agreements.

-Queries may be directed to the secretariat offices of ACT Health or the relevant universities.
+Queries may be directed to the HREC secretariat offices of the relevant institution.